nova1751/hexo-shiki-plugin/README.md

 ```

 > [!NOTE]
-> Since shiki support a lot of beautiful themes,you can add your own cutom css files to load your own theme,here is a example
+> Since shiki support a lot of beautiful themes,you can add your own cutom css files to cusomize your codeblock style,here is a example:

 ```css
 :root {